xl-li-5913/CAUNet/README.md

 2. Anomaly knowledge is difficult to transfer effectively into the normal feature space.
 3. Feature responses are insufficiently adaptive to spatially varying defects.

-To address these challenges, we propose **CAUNet (Complete Anomaly Utilization Network)**, a unified anomaly utilization framework that establishes a complete utilization chain for pseudo anomalies.
+To address these challenges, we propose **CAUNet**, a unified anomaly utilization framework that establishes a complete utilization chain for pseudo anomalies.
 The proposed framework improves anomaly generation, anomaly feature transfer, and adaptive anomaly perception simultaneously.

 ---